Iran frees Brits Zaghari-Ratcliffe, Ashoori after debt paid

 Those negotiations were disrupted last week by a Russian demand that Moscow not be affected by Western sanctions over its war on Ukraine.
 It remains unclear when they’ll resume in Vienna.

-Associated Press reporters Amir Vahdat in Tehran; Isabel DeBre in Dubai, United Arab Emirates and Jill Lawless and Sylvia Hui in London contributed to this report; Gambrell reported from Dubai.
+Associated Press reporters Amir Vahdat in Tehran; Isabel DeBre in Dubai, United Arab Emirates, Jill Lawless and Sylvia Hui in London and Sylvie Corbet in Paris contributed to this report; Gambrell reported from Dubai.

 Credit: Uncredited